Violent Crime & Domestic Battery Defense

 - Immigration issues for non-citizens, including potential deportation

-- Arguing self-defense or defense of others under Indiana Code § 35-41-3
+- Evaluating claims of self-defense or defense of others

 - Presenting evidence of provocation, mutual combat, or accidental injury